-- 4.15 Basic principles of CGT disposals, exemptions, valuation, calculating gains, losses, identification rules, calculating the tax liability, holdover, rollover, reinvestment and entrepreneurs' reliefs; - 4.16 Basic principles of IHT exempt, potentially exempt, chargeable lifetime and death transfers, business property and agricultural property reliefs, gifts with reservation and pre-owned assets tax, valuation of transfers.

-5. Understand the impact of employment law on business

-- 5.1 Contract of employment the main provisions, rights and duties of employers and employees; - 5.2 Employers' duties statutory sick pay, maternity and paternity pay, allowances and leave, maternity leave; - 5.3 Employer's liability for injuries to employees, health and safety at work; - 5.4 Equality Act 2010 protected characteristics, direct and indirect discrimination, consequences of breaching the Act; - 5.5 Terminating a contract of employment unfair dismissal, grounds for dismissal, redundancy, other methods of terminating an employment, TUPE main provisions relating to contracts of employment.
+- 4.15 Basic principles of CGT disposals, exemptions, valuation, calculating gains, losses, identification rules, calculating the tax liability, holdover, rollover, reinvestment and entrepreneurs' reliefs, investors' relief; - 4.16 Basic principles of IHT exempt, potentially exempt, chargeable lifetime and death transfers, business and agricultural reliefs, gifts with reservation and pre-owned assets tax, valuation of transfers. - 5.
+Understand the impact of employment law on business - 5.1 Contract of employment the main provisions, rights and duties of employers and employees; - 5.2 Employers' duties statutory sick pay, parental rights, allowances and leave; - 5.3 Employer's liability for injuries to employees, health and safety at work; - 5.4 Equality Act 2010 protected characteristics, direct and indirect discrimination, consequences of breaching the Act; - 5.5 Terminating a contract of employment unfair dismissal, grounds for dismissal, redundancy, other methods of terminating an employment, TUPE main provisions relating to contracts of employment.